Skip to main content

 Budget Assumptions/Proposed Changes

-Revenue has been projected based on the most current months’ commission data with the new IITS contract and substantial completion of phone installations and media data services from Securus.
-The data shows an estimated 50% increase in commissions received compared with the same time last fiscal year.
-This is a positive sign for the FY24 IIBF budget, and the IIBF budget committee proposed adjusting funding levels and investments based on the positive revenue outlook.
+Revenue has been projected based on the average commission data from January to April 2024 when building the FY25 IIBF budget in May.
+With the IITS contract and the completion of the installation of phone and media data services from Securus, the data shows a 15% increase in commissions received compared with the same time of last fiscal year.
+This is a positive sign for the FY25 IIBF budget, and the IIBF budget committee proposed adjusting funding levels and investments based on this.

 Expenditures

-• KUBI Camp (Kids United by Incarcerated Summer Camp): This program was in operation for five years from 2015 to 2019 and has a long hiatus due to COVID.
-KUBI is thought to have a meaningful and positive impact on the children of incarcerated parents.
-There is an allocation of $50,000 to bring this program back in FY24.
+• KUBI Camp (Kids United by Incarcerated Summer Camp): This program was in operation for 5 years from 2015 to 2019 and has a long hiatus due to COVID.
+It is thought to have a meaningful and positive impact on the children of incarcerated parents by providing children with a summer camp experience where all campers have an incarcerated parent.
+The program was budgeted to resume in August 2024 but had to be cancelled due to an uncontained wildfire near the camp location.

-• Family-Friendly Visit Room Photo Program: This program was created in FY23 to enhance the visitation experience at the facility visit rooms by providing free photos to incarcerated and their visitors.
-The proposed amount for FY24 allocation was doubled to $24,000 due to the increase in interest from families.
+• Family-Friendly Visit Room Photo Program: The program became very popular since it was created in FY23 to enhance the visitation experience at the facility visit rooms by providing free photos for the incarcerated and their visitors.
+The allocation was doubled in the current fiscal year, and we are still receiving requests from the facilities for additional funding.
+We are proposing to add $1,000 for each prison facility in FY25.

-• Family-Friendly Supplemental Pop-up: this category was added last year as a solution to provide funding for events that are identified outside the formal budget cycle.
-This process is managed by the Family Services Unit and allows facilities leeway in developing more spontaneous events.
+• Family-Friendly Supplemental Pop-Up: This category is considered a solution to provide funding for events that are identified outside the formal budget cycle.
+This process is managed by the Family Services Unit and allows for some spontaneous events.

 • Family-Friendly Supplemental Program Enhancement: This is a placeholder for SFC Representatives and/or Incarcerated population to make program suggestions that will benefit the incarcerated population.